nsrau/azure-docs.it-it/articles/private-link/create-private-endpoint-cosmosdb-portal.md

 1. Quando viene visualizzato il desktop della macchina virtuale, ridurlo a icona per tornare al desktop locale.

-## <a name="access-the-azure-cosmos-account-privately-from-the-vm"></a>Accedere all'account Azure Cosmos privatamente dalla macchina virtuale
+## <a name="access-the-azure-cosmos-account-privately-from-the-vm"></a>Access the Azure Cosmos account privately from the VM

-In questa sezione si effettuerà la connessione privata all'account Azure Cosmos usando l'endpoint privato.
+In this section, you will connect privately to the Azure Cosmos account using the Private Endpoint.

 > [!IMPORTANT]
-> Per la configurazione DNS per l'account Azure Cosmos è necessaria una modifica manuale del file hosts per includere il nome di dominio completo dell'account specifico.
-Negli scenari di produzione il server DNS viene configurato per l'uso degli indirizzi IP privati.
-Per lo scopo dimostrativo, tuttavia, è possibile usare le autorizzazioni di amministratore per la macchina virtuale e modificare il file di `c:\Windows\System32\Drivers\etc\hosts` (in Windows) o il file di `/etc/hosts` (in Linux) per includere l'indirizzo IP e il mapping DNS.
+> The DNS configuration for the Azure Cosmos account needs a manual modification on the hosts file to include the FQDN of the specific account.
+In production scenarios you will configure the DNS server to use the private IP addresses.
+However for the demo purpose, you can use administrator permissions on the VM and modify the `c:\Windows\System32\Drivers\etc\hosts` file (on Windows) or `/etc/hosts` file (on Linux) to include the IP address and DNS mapping.

-1. Per includere l'indirizzo IP e il mapping DNS, accedere alla macchina virtuale *myVM*, aprire il file `c:\Windows\System32\Drivers\etc\hosts` e includere le informazioni DNS del passaggio precedente nel formato seguente:
+1. To include the IP address and DNS mapping, sign into your Virtual machine *myVM*, open the `c:\Windows\System32\Drivers\etc\hosts` file and include the DNS information from previous step in the following format:

-   [Indirizzo IP privato] [Endpoint account].
-Documents.
-Azure. com
+   [Private IP Address] [Account endpoint].documents.azure.com

    **Esempio:**

-   mycosmosaccount.documents.azure.com 10.1.255.13
+   10.1.255.13 mycosmosaccount.documents.azure.com

-   mycosmosaccount-eastus.documents.azure.com 10.1.255.14
+   10.1.255.14 mycosmosaccount-eastus.documents.azure.com

-1. Nel Desktop remoto di *myVM*installare [Microsoft Azure Storage Explorer](https://docs.microsoft.com/azure/vs-azure-tools-storage-manage-with-storage-explorer?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=windows).
+1. In the Remote Desktop of *myVM*, install [Microsoft Azure Storage Explorer](https://docs.microsoft.com/azure/vs-azure-tools-storage-manage-with-storage-explorer?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=windows).

-1. Selezionare **account Cosmos DB (anteprima)** con il pulsante destro del mouse.
+1. Select **Cosmos DB Accounts (Preview)** with the right-click.

-1. Selezionare **Connetti a Cosmos DB**.
+1. Select **Connect to Cosmos DB**.

 1. Selezionare **API**.

-1. Immettere la stringa di connessione incollando le informazioni copiate in precedenza.
+1. Enter the connection string by pasting the information previously copied.

 1. Selezionare **Avanti**.

 1. Selezionare **Connessione**.

-1. Esplorare i database e i contenitori di Azure Cosmos da *mycosmosaccount*.
+1. Browse the Azure Cosmos databases and containers from *mycosmosaccount*.

-1. (Facoltativamente) aggiungere nuovi elementi a *mycosmosaccount*.
+1. (Optionally) add new items to *mycosmosaccount*.

-1. Chiudere la connessione Desktop remoto a *myVM*.
+1. Close the remote desktop connection to *myVM*.

 ## <a name="clean-up-resources"></a>Pulire le risorse

-Al termine dell'operazione, eliminare il gruppo di risorse e tutte le risorse in esso contenute usando l'endpoint privato, l'account Azure Cosmos e la macchina virtuale:
+When you're done using the Private Endpoint, Azure Cosmos account and the VM, delete the resource group and all of the resources it contains:

 1. Immettere *myResourceGroup* nella casella **Cerca** nella parte superiore del portale e selezionare *myResourceGroup* nei risultati della ricerca.

 1. Selezionare **Elimina gruppo di risorse**.

-1. Immettere *myResourceGroup* per **digitare il nome del gruppo di risorse** e selezionare **Elimina**.
+1. Enter *myResourceGroup* for **TYPE THE RESOURCE GROUP NAME** and select **Delete**.

 ## <a name="next-steps"></a>Passaggi successivi

-In questo articolo è stata creata una VM in una rete virtuale, un account Azure Cosmos e un endpoint privato. È stata effettuata la connessione alla macchina virtuale da Internet e la comunicazione protetta con l'account Azure Cosmos usando un collegamento privato.
+In this article, you created a VM on a virtual network, an Azure Cosmos account and a Private Endpoint.
+You connected to the VM from the internet and securely communicated to the Azure Cosmos account using Private Link.

-* Per altre informazioni sull'endpoint privato, vedere [che cos'è endpoint privato di Azure?](private-endpoint-overview.md).
+* To learn more about Private Endpoint, see [What is Azure Private Endpoint?](private-endpoint-overview.md).

-* Per altre informazioni sulla limitazione dell'endpoint privato quando si usa con Azure Cosmos DB, vedere [collegamento privato di Azure con Azure Cosmos DB](../cosmos-db/how-to-configure-private-endpoints.md) articolo.
+* To learn more about limitation of Private Endpoint when using with Azure Cosmos DB, see [Azure Private Link with Azure Cosmos DB](../cosmos-db/how-to-configure-private-endpoints.md) article.